saeneas/things-for-thought/README.md

 # things-for-thought

+# Week 8 Announcements
+Hey all,
+next weeks schedule will be a bit lighter, as there will be no individual critique or feedback sessions.
+The coding class with Daniel will continue on Tuesday, with the DAM course following in the afternoon.
+I will give a short input on the concept of design friction on monday, optionally with a small discussion, depending on how much time you want to spend on it :-).
+Otherwise we will give you time for the mid-term presentations the week after.
+We will be around to help you with specific questions, for example on coding or other technical issues.
+The update about digital sovereignty will be uploaded in the next days as I'm thinking about maybe setting up some sort of archive for the inputs.

+## Preliminary Schedule
+Monday
+10      Input
+12      Project Work
+13      Lunch
+14      Project Work

+Tuesday
+10      Coding Course II
+13      Lunch
+14      DAM/Project Work
+15 30   Project Work

+We again suggest you make good use of your uninterrupted time and stay with us til 5.
+See you next week, have a great weekend, best,

+Lukas and Aeneas

 # Week 7 Announcements
 Hey all,
 Thank you so much for the great presentations last week.
 We were really pleased with the direction and progress wrapping up this first project phase.